Module 06: Transformer

 When implementing or training transformers, watch out for:

-1. Forgetting the causal mask: Without it, the model can “cheat” by looking at future tokens during training, leading to poor generation at inference time.
+1. Forgetting the causal mask: Without it, the model “cheats” by seeing future tokens during training, which cripples generation at inference.

 2. Wrong normalization axis: LayerNorm should normalize across the embedding dimension (last axis), not the sequence or batch dimensions.